 Most developers are hard-working by nature, and will be happy to put in the extra hours when a project sprint is at a critical point.
 But abuse their dedication and they will either burn out or leave.

-Although employee benefits packages vary between countries, offering potential recruits a decent holiday allowance and perks such as early finish Fridays in summer or the ability to take a sabbatical after three years may just be the icing on a candidate’s cake.
+Think about offering potential recruits a decent holiday allowance and perks such as early finish Fridays in summer, or the ability to take a sabbatical after three years.

-Flexible working used to mean letting an employee work from home a few times a year when their boiler needed fixing or their bathroom flooded.
+Flexible working used to mean letting an employee work from home a few times a year when their boiler needed fixing.
 In 2017, it actually means what it says on the tin: being flexible about when, where and how employees get their work done.

 To graduate developers, genuine flexibility means offering all employees – no matter what their level of experience – the ability to determine their own schedule, holding them to targets rather than their ability to arrive in the office by 9am.

-The more trust you place in your graduates, the harder they’ll work to fulfill and surpass expectations.
+The more trust you place in your graduates, the harder they’ll work to fulfil and surpass expectations.

 Despite the rumours, developers don’t actually spend all their time watching South Park.
-OK, maybe they sneak in the odd episode… but they also work incredibly hard, and a key factor when it comes to picking one role over another is opportunity for growth.
+OK, maybe they sneak in the odd episode, but they also work incredibly hard.
+As a result, a key factor when it comes to picking one role over another is opportunity for growth.

 With new technologies and coding languages being developed all the time, tech graduates are eager to learn new skills and want the space and flexibility to try them out.

-Training days, hackathons and conferences help graduates feel like they’re close to the action, and should form part of your recruitment strategy.
+Training days, hackathons and conferences help graduates feel like they’re close to the action.
+So make sure they form part of your recruitment strategy.

-Gone are the days when junior developers looked solely to one senior figure to deepen their skills.
-Now, graduates understandably want to take experience from as many sources as possible.
+Junior developers no longer look to one senior figure to deepen their skills.
+Graduates understandably want to take experience from as many sources as possible.

 Having a network of inspiring leaders and managers who are prepared to commit time to advise and support new recruits is perhaps your company’s single most important asset.

-Offering a career development session with a more senior employee as part of a new hire’s onboarding programme is a surefire way to demonstrate your company’s commitment to growth.
+You could therefore think about offering a career development session with a more senior employee as part of a new hire’s onboarding programme.
+It will help reel in candidates and is a surefire way to demonstrate your company’s commitment to growth.

 In the words of the universe’s greatest mentor:

 This works both ways.
-Graduates cite both the opportunity to take risks in a supportive “fail fast” environment and a company’s drive to adopt new technologies as values they want to see in future employers.
+Graduates cite the opportunity to take risks in a supportive, fail fast environment and a company’s drive to adopt new technologies as values they want to see in future employers.

 The backbone of a successful company is innovation, which is only fostered through collaboration and creativity.
-Companies that create environments where it’s safe to make mistakes encourage employees to push the boundaries, which ultimately leads to growth.
+Companies that create environments where it’s safe to make mistakes encourage employees to push the boundaries.
+This, in turn, leads to growth.